Coca, as you know is the leaf which could be processed to make cocaine.

 They just finished the Mass and when we went in the church a woman was singing the Christmas song which we heard in Andalusia in Spain a few years ago and bought the CD.

-We could see the marvelous view of Bogota from the hill.
+We could see a marvelous view of Bogota from the hill.

 But our guide said that what we could see was only one third of the city.

-Bogota is a huge city with the population of 9 millions.
+Bogota is a huge city with the population of 9 million.